pschatzmann/arduino-audio-tools/examples/streams-i2s-a2dp/README.md

 # Stream I2S Input to A2DP Bluetooth

 ## General Description:
 We implement a A2DP source: We stream the sound input which we read in from the I2S interface to a A2DP sink.
 We can use any device which provides the sound data via I2S.
 In order to test the functionality we use the INMP441 microphone.
+Because the Microphone only provides data on one channel, we the ConverterFillLeftAndRight class to copy the data to the other channel as well.

 In this Sketch we are using Streams!

 ![INMP441](https://pschatzmann.github.io/arduino-audio-tools/resources/inmp441.jpeg)